dandelion/dandelion.github.io/dandelion/features/assets/usages.md

     </tbody>
 </table>

-On the first use, the helper load your assets stack ([more detail on the plumbing section](/dandelion/features/assets/plumbing.html))
+On the first use, the helper loads your assets stack ([more detail on the plumbing section](/dandelion/features/assets/plumbing.html))

 #### Assets on your page

-To use your asset stack on your page, you need first to enable the rendering process of your needed assets.
+To use your asset stack in your web page, you need first to enable the rendering process of your needed assets.
-* In `jsp`, by adding `<dandelion:assets/>` on the end of your page.
+* In `jsp`, by adding `<dandelion:assets/>` at the end of the page.
-* In `Thymeleaf`, by adding `ddl:assets-stack='enabled'` on the `<html>` of your page.
+* In `Thymeleaf`, by adding `ddl:assets-stack='enabled'` in the `<html>` tag.

-Now, you can use the `assets stack` feature on your page.
+Now, you can use the `assets stack` feature in your page.
 For that, you have 2 ways to do it :
 * on `Servlet` side, by using the `Assets Request Context` feature,
 * on `Page` side, by using `Jsp taglib` or `Thymeleaf dialect`.

 ##### Assets Request Context

-At any time during the Page rendering, you have access to [AssetsRequestContext](/dandelion/ref/javadoc/dandelion-core/com/github/dandelion/core/asset/AssetsRequestContext.html) to add some scopes, exclude some scopes or assets and rendering them.
+At any time during the page rendering, you can access the [AssetsRequestContext](/dandelion/ref/javadoc/dandelion-core/com/github/dandelion/core/asset/AssetsRequestContext.html), allowing you to :
+ * add some scopes
+ * exclude some scopes or assets
+ * render them.

-A context is attached to a specific request, he is destroy at the request end of life.
+A context is always attached to a specific request and is finally destroyed at the end of the request.

 ###### Declaration of needed assets
-The context is used to declare the needed assets on a page context, you can use it through his public API :
+The context is used to declare the needed assets in a page context, you can use it through its public API :
 <table class="table table-bordered">
     <thead>
         <tr>